 Another wedding classic, candles are a simple way to add ambience and romance to your wedding reception.
 While white long stemmed candles are the traditional choice, there are plenty of ways you can adapt them to match your wedding them.
 For a vintage or glamorous theme, opt for gold candelabras as your centrepieces, tea light candles for a more understated approach, or choose candles in shades of vibrant red or green to add colour to your tables.
 Scented candles are also a great way to add even more ambience to your wedding day.

 Whether in addition to flowers or foliage, or simply on their own, lanterns are a great way to bring metallic accents like gold or rose gold to your wedding tables.
 While popular to house candles, lanterns can also be cleverly used to house flowers or greenery as well.

-Similar to lanterns, glasses, jars or bottles are a great way to add more texture and interest to your wedding tables, as well as house flowers or candles.
+Similar to lanterns, glasses, jars, cloches or bottles are a great way to add more texture and interest to your wedding tables, as well as house flowers or candles.
 For a different effect, fill a large martini glass or jar with water and add floating candles or flowers.

 Book loving couples may want to add colour and texture by adding vintage books to their tables.
 Perfect for a rustic or vintage theme wedding, books can be used as a rise to place a vase or mason jar on top of, or as a centerpiece on their own, ideally stacked on top of a piece of wood.